bmaunde/guidelines/Guidelines/REST API Guidelines.md

 ### State - Statelessness
 REST APIs should be stateless by design.
 A request must not depend on what happened before or be depended upon by subsequent requests.

-This means that a request must have all the information that it needs to carry out the required server side processing and successfully terminating.
+This means that a request must have all the information that it needs to carry out the required server-side processing and successfully terminating.

-The session for a request being when the request is issues and ends when the response is returned.
+The session for a request being when the request is issued and ends when the response is returned.

 ### Versioning
-When external clients are allowed to access an API, it is important that a versioning system is put in place.
+When external clients are allowed to access an API, a versioning system should be put in place.
 The benefit of versioning is that backwards compatibility can be adherred to when necessarry.
 The old version will allow clients to keep using older APIs until they are ready to upgrade to the latest newer version.

 A good practice would be to use the version id e.g **v1, v2, v3** before the endpoint.
 A good example is ads follows: